yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-11.md

 "So he's going to be more low card heavy, less high card heavy.
 This is a big difference between the ranges."

 "Of course, less Aces and Kings and Ace King and Ace Queen because these hands four bet."

-## Key Takeaways

-"So the calling range hits the low boards more, the raising range hits the high boards more."